 (length-iter items 0))

-Append is also implemented using a recursive plan.
-To append lists list1 and list2, do the following:
+is also implemented using a recursive plan.
+To append

 - If

-list1is the empty list, then the result is justlist2. - Otherwise,
+is the empty list, then the result is justlist2

 (define (append list1 list2)